mayadata-io/culture/PLEDGE.md

 - Abhinandan Purkait, signed the pledge on 02-June-2020.
 - Soumya Ghosh Dastidar, signed the pledge on 02-June-2020.
 - Prithvi Raj, signed the pledge on 03-June-2020
+- Arkajyoti Mukherjee, signed the PLOW pledge on 02-June-2020.